-If you live in a flood zone area, floods can affect the flooring of your house if they ever occur.
-As such, it is better to be safe than sorry by taking the necessary precautions by installing a floor that can withstand water.
+If you live in a flood-prone zone, the floods can affect the flooring of your house if they ever occur.
+As such, it is better to be safe than sorry by taking the necessary precautions like installing a floor that can withstand water.
 Extreme moisture conditions or constant exposure to water also affects your floor.
-This can happen if you construct your house or the basement of your house below grade.
+This can happen if you construct your house or the basement of your house is below grade.
 It can also occur if your area experiences long seasons of heavy rainfall.

-If you don’t construct a water-resistant flooring, then the flooring will call for replacement after a flood.
+If you don’t install water-resistant flooring, then the flooring will call for replacement after a flood.